 Selinunte Archeological Park; Transfer to Castelbuono

-Walk – easy to moderate, 2-3 hours, along trails.
+Walk – easy to moderate, 2-3 hours, along trails; approximately 4 miles (optional afternoon walk, 2 miles).
 Drive time approximately 3.5 hours.

 This morning we visit Selinunte, the largest archeological park in Europe, with extraordinary Greek temples and the remains of one of the largest cities in western Sicily.